IQSS/dataverse/doc/sphinx-guides/source/admin/external-tools.rst

 File Level Explore Tools
 ++++++++++++++++++++++++

 File level explore tools are specific to the file type (content type or MIME type).
-For example, Data Explorer is tool for exploring tabular data files.
+For example, the Data Explorer tool can be configured to explore tabular data files.

 File Level Preview Tools
 ++++++++++++++++++++++++

 File level preview tools allow the user to see a preview of the file contents without having to download it.
-Explore tools can also be set up to display in a preview, which is a simplified view of an explore tool designed specifically for embedding in the file page.
+Explore tools can also use the ``hasPreviewMode`` parameter to display a preview, which is a simplified view of an explore tool designed specifically for embedding in the file page.

 File Level Configure Tools
 ++++++++++++++++++++++++++